Haleakala National Park: 12 Remarkable Things to Check Out

 The Overlook Trail begins from the Halemau’u parking area, which is located off Crater Road on the way to the summit of Haleakala.
 It is a moderately easy hike to the overlook.
 From the overlook, you can keep going, but the trail switchbacks and gets steep.
 The trail leads hikers to the Hōlua cabin, which sits at the base of the crater wall near Koʻolau Gap.
 The Halemau’u Trail also connects to more backcountry trails and the Haleakala Wilderness Area.

-- Distance: 7.6 miles out-and-back
+• Distance: 7.6 miles out-and-back

-- Trailhead location: Halemauu Trailhead
+• Trailhead location: Halemauu Trailhead

-- Elevation gain: 2,375 feet
+• Elevation gain: 2,375 feet

-- Time to hike: 5 to 6 hours
+• Time to hike: 5 to 6 hours

-- Level of difficulty: Hard
+• Level of difficulty: Hard

-- The trail is open year-round.
+• The trail is open year-round.

 There are wilderness cabins to stay at when hiking in the backcountry.
 A reservation is required.

+Why We Love This Hike: This is one of our favorite hikes in Maui!
 The views from the overlook are spectacular and worth the effort to get there.
 The hike back down is easier than going up, so be sure to take advantage of that (or keep it in mind).

 Keep your eyes peeled for endangered Nēnē, the Hawaiian goose.
+We didn’t see any.

-Kipahulu District Things to See & Do
+Kipahulu District Things To See and Do

 The Kipahulu region is known for its rugged coastline, scenic waterfalls, lush rainforest, and cloud forest.
 Hiking and camping are popular activities.

-It takes roughly 3 to 3-1/2 hours to get to the Kipahulu District from Lahaina without any long stops along the Road to Hana.
+It takes roughly 3 to 3 1/2 hours to get to the Kipahulu District from Lahaina without any long stops along the Road to Hana.

-The Kipahulu District on the island of Maui is the place for everyone that wants to see more of the island’s wild, untamed, and natural spaces.
+The Kipahulu District on the island of Maui is the place for everyone who wants to see more of the island’s wild, untamed, and natural spaces.
 Below are the best things to check out

 9. Pipiwai Trail and the Bamboo Forest

 For a fantastic hike that will take you through a bamboo forest, the Pipiwai Trail should be on your Maui bucket list.
 The trail is about 4 miles long and can be completed in about 2-3 hours, depending on your fitness level.
-Plus, the views along the way are incredible!
+Plus, the views along the way are incredible.
 You’ll want to bring your camera along for this one.
 The hike features a 400-foot waterfall, Waimoku Falls.

-- Distance: 3.8 to 4.0 miles out-and-back
+• Distance: 3.8 to 4.0 miles out-and-back

-- Trailhead location: Kipahulu Visitor Center
+• Trailhead location: Kipahulu Visitor Center

-- Elevation gain: 908 feet
+• Elevation gain: 908 feet

-- Time to hike: Roughly 2 hours
+• Time to hike: Roughly 2 hours

-- Level of difficulty: Moderate
+• Level of difficulty: Moderate

-- The trail is open year-round.
+• The trail is open year-round.

 10. O’heo Gulch

-Whether you’re looking for a peaceful place to relax or an adventure to get your heart racing, O’heo Gulch is worth a stop.
 Some people like to swim here (we did not get in the water).

 11. Kipahulu District Coastline